xtomcom/mirrors/README.md

 - Upstream URL
 - Introduction of the project
 - Why you hope us to add a mirror

+*Currently we only accept request for our mirror services in Germany, Estonia and Japan.*

 ## How to vote